-Frequently sold as a roast, this is actually a good and inexpensive cut for the smoker.
+Traditionally, it's best for braising or slow roasting in a liquid, which will make it tender enough to enjoy.
+Frequently sold as a roast, this is also a good and inexpensive cut for the smoker.

 The smoker is your best outdoor option for the 7-bone steak.
 Apply a good brisket rub and smoke it at a temperature of 225 F (110 C) for around an hour per pound if the cut is over 2 inches thick.
 For thinner steaks, reduce the smoking time to about 30 to 45 minutes per pound.